vsaleem/Eat-DaBurger/README.md

 ## Questions

+Q: What would you change about this project?

-For future development I plan to add a delete function to remove the devoured burgers from the page.
-Also, update UI to be more appealing."
+A: For future development I plan to add a delete function to remove the devoured burgers from the page.
+Also, I will update the UI to be more appealing.

   ### FOLLOW ME ON GITHUB